 ABSTRACT

-The genetic parameters were studied to elucidate the genetic variability, heritability and genetic advance in tomato (Solanumlycopersicum L.).
-Evaluation of sixteen superior recombinant inbred lines (RILs) and two commercial varieties (Anagha and ArkaVikas) of tomato was done in Randomized Block Design with three replications.
+The study of genetic parameters was conducted to assess genetic variability, heritability, and genetic advance in tomato (Solanum lycopersicum L.).
+Sixteen advanced recombinant inbred lines (RILs) along with two commercial varieties, Anagha and Arka Vikas, were evaluated using a randomized block design with three replications.
 High phenotypic coefficient of variation (PCV) and genotypic coefficient of variation (GCV) was observed for average fruit weight (g), number of locules per fruit, pericarp thickness (mm), number of fruits per cluster, fruit yield per hectare (t), fruit yield per plant (kg), number of branches per plant at 60 DAT and number of fruits per plant.This indicates the presence of sufficient variability in the superior RILs studied for the above traits and offers good scope for crop improvement by simple selection strategies.
 High broad sense of heritability was observed for all the traits studied.
-The high estimates of heritability coupled with high values of genetic advance over mean (GAM) was observed for all characters under study except for days for first flowering, days for 50 per cent flowering, pH and TSS.
-This indicates predominance of additive component for these traits and hence direct selection would be more effective in improving these traits.
+High heritability estimates combined with substantial genetic advance as a percentage of the mean (GAM) were observed for all traits studied, except for days to first flowering, days to 50% flowering, pH, and TSS.
+This suggests that additive genetic effects predominantly control these traits, indicating that direct selection would be more effective for their improvement.

 Keywords: Tomato, Superior recombinant inbred lines, PCV, GCV, Heritability, GAM